shirleyzhang2/shirleyzhang2.github.io-v2/projects.md

     text: >
       In my Steel and Timber Design course, I worked with a team of 5 to design a four-storey steel structure as the final course project.
 Structural members and connection details were selected to resist gravity and wind load cases.
 The gravity and moment resisting frames consisted of tension and compression members, beam columns, beam-to-column connections, brace-to-gusset-plate connections, and column base plates. <br>
       <br>
-      My responsibilities include constructing a 3D model in SAP2000, creating design spreadsheets in Excel to ensure that the structure satisfies ultimate limit state and serviceability limit state with the most economical sections, performing hand calculations for the column loads, shear tabs, base plates and gusset plates, and drafting connecting details in AutoCAD.
+      My responsibilities include constructing a 3D model in SAP2000, using design spreadsheets in Excel to ensure that the structure satisfies ultimate limit state and serviceability limit state with the most economical sections, performing hand calculations for structural components, and drafting connecting details in AutoCAD.
   actions:
    - title: Design Report
      class: btn-info